 Access the KOTS Admin Console

-Navigate to the KOTS Admin Console URL provided in the previous step in the embedded cluster installation output and take note of the password.
+Navigate to the KOTS Admin Console URL and take note of the password.

 The first page that will display is a warning regarding Transport Layer Security (TLS) configuration.
 Follow the on-screen instructions to proceed.